OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Results

-As described in Section~\ref{method_3}, we evaluate the robustness of the VLM against image corruptions by testing it on a perturbed dataset derived from the test set.
+\paragraph{Robustness to varying image quality.} As described in Section~\ref{sc_ex_robuts}, we evaluate the robustness of the VLM against image corruptions by testing it on a perturbed dataset derived from the test set.
 Figure~\ref{fig_corrup_ce} illustrates the model's performance under varying severity levels of occlusion, motion blur, Gaussian noise, and brightness distortions.
 In general, the model demonstrates resilience, with performance dropping by less than 10\% under most mild and moderate image corruptions.
 In particular, the model remains significantly stable in handling lighting variations and occlusion, both of which are common challenges in crowdsourced image datasets.
 However, the model experiences a significant performance drop when confronted with moderate to severe noise and blurriness.
-In particular, the model is most affected by motion blur, where the error rate for the number of floors prediction increases from 0.25 (clean error) to 0.93, and the error rate for building age prediction rises from 0.29 (clean error) to 1.48.
+In particular, the model is most affected by motion blur, where the error rate for the number of floors prediction increases from 0.21 (clean error) to 0.48, and the error rate for building age prediction rises from 0.29 (clean error) to 1.45.
 These findings emphasize the necessity of image preprocessing techniques to filter out degraded images during the image selection stage.

-Furthermore, the \emph{Relative} $m$CE is computed for all models using ResNet50 as the baseline.
+Furthermore, the \emph{Relative} $m$CE is computed for different models using ResNet50 as the baseline.
 Table~\ref{tab_relative_ce} presents the relative error rates across different building attribute prediction tasks, indicating each model’s stability compared to the baseline.
 In general, different models demonstrate various capability in handing corruption data.
-Multi-attribute prediction VLM (InternVL2.5-2B) demonstrates superior stability compared to single-attribute CV models in most cases, especially when distinguishing building type and surface material and when encountering occlusion and brightness variations.
+Multi-attribute prediction VLM (InternVL3-2B) demonstrates superior stability compared to single-attribute CV models in most cases, having lowest mean \emph{Relative} $m$CE among all attributes.
+Especially, when distinguishing building type and building age when encountering occlusion, motion and brightness variations, VLM demostrate well stability.
 CNN models' stability performs comparably to more advanced models in the tasks of number of floors prediction, while ViT model performs superior in handling data with Gaussian noise.
 This outcome implies that additional domain-specific constraints or specialized training strategies might be required to enhance performance on crowdsourced image data.